 Update: Ferocious #FuriousFiction

-Somehow I managed to write this blog post AND an entry for May's #FuriousFiction competition in 55 hours!
+Somehow I wrote this blog post AND an entry for May's #FuriousFiction competition in 55 hours!

 There was one hour left on the deadline clock when I clicked the big red SUBMIT button.
 And my mind felt ready to explode from all the creative energy flowing through it.